Brake Pad Legislation

 The law requires brake friction material manufacturers to certify and mark that their products meet the prohibitions listed above by the restriction date.

-For questions regarding the Washington State Better Brakes law, please contact Sean D. Smith at 360-407-6747.
+For questions regarding the Washington State Better Brakes law, please contact Kathleen Gilligan at 360-407-6747.